d-herz/Stargazer-Society-APOD/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 This informative and thought-provoking project was created for a local group of astronomy and stargazing enthusiasts.
+Every day an amazing new astronomy picture or video with a description is showcased.
+A date form is also provided allowing users to view historical A.P.O.D's (as far back as 06-16-1995!).
+Additional features include user-switchable themes for 'light', 'dark', and other fun space-oriented themes.
+The styling was created with the help of TailwindCSS and daisyUI.
+Future optimizations include plans for additional information on the astronomy society and an event calendar.
 The web app features NASA API integration through the NASA Open API Project.
-Users will see an amazing new astronomy picture or video each day with a description detailing the displayed media.
-A form is also provided allowing users to view historical A.P.O.D's (as far back as 06-16-1995!).
-Additional features include user-switchable themes for 'light', 'dark', and other space-oriented themes.
-The styling was created with TailwindCSS and daisyUI.
-Future optimizations include plans for additional information on the astronomy society and an event calendar.
 </p>
 <p align="left">
-This project was created using frontend JavaScript, TailwindCSS, and HTML5
+This project was created using frontend JavaScript, TailwindCSS, and HTML.5
 </p>

 <p align="left">